How To Mount (Upgrade) Storage on Ubuntu?

 How To Upgrade Storage In 1Byte's Cloud Server

-This tutorial from 1Byte will instruct you on mounting your updated storage into Ubuntu server, which applies to both versions 20.04 and 18.04.
-In case you’re not using Ubuntu, but rather Centos or Windows, you may read the corresponding posts here
++ This tutorial from 1Byte will instruct you on mounting your updated storage into Ubuntu server, applies to both version 20.04 and 18.04.

 1) Ubuntu (You are here)